lilyshi5201-lgtm/super-mario/README.md

 * **Robust Engine:** * Dynamic camera system that follows the player.
     * Particle effects for breaking bricks and defeating enemies.
-    * **Asset Fallback System:** The game automatically generates colored placeholders if assets are missing, making the code runnable out of the box. there is a new game version
+    * **Asset Fallback System:** The game automatically generates colored placeholders if assets are missing, making the code runnable out of the box.

 ---
+there is a new game version(gamev3.2.3) Try it out and PLEASE tell me if the update is good.

 ## 🎮 Controls